-In today’s episode, Anna looks at the mental shortcuts and habits that can get in the way of you making the changes you want to make and getting the results you want in your business.
+In today’s episode, Anna looks at living life on autopilot and the mental shortcuts and habits that can get in the way of you making the changes you want to make and getting the results you want in your business.

 Living your life in automatic mode can be helpful to save time and energy when you’re doing certain repetitive tasks that don’t require you to think or to decide what it is you need to do or how to do it.
 That automatic mode is less helpful, however, when you’re trying to make a change, do things differently and get different results.
 Bringing your awareness to what’s going on is a good first step, and then asking yourself whether what you’re doing is actually getting you to where you want to be.